gazebosim/docs/edifice/building_robot.md

 ### Defining an arbitrary frame

-One of the new features of SDF 1.7 is that we can define arbitrary frames.
+As of SDF 1.7 (Edifice uses SDF 1.8), we can define arbitrary frames.
 It takes two attributes:

 * `name`: the name of the frame
 * `attached_to`: the name of the frame or the link to which this frame is attached.